JamesHands18/Project3/README.md

 ## Simon Butler

-The data available from the api was thoroughly reviwed to understand the content available and the strucutre.
+The data available from the api was thoroughly reviwed to understand the content available and the structure.
 The project team defined the visualisations and user interactivty required.
 The bar chart specification involved the facility for the user to filter and sort the data to examine the top and bottom 5 asteroids with a choice of either diameter (in km) or distance from earth (in lunar units).
-The solution was to use a bubble sort method with the option coded to reverse where necessary.
+The solution was to use a bubble sort method with a sliced methodology with the option coded to reverse where necessary for top or bottom 5 records as disctated by the user selection in the drop down selections.

 ![Bar Chart Example](static/images/Bar-Chart-Example.jpg "bar-chart")